harness/developer-hub/docs/platform/notifications/manage-notifications.md

 After you create a delegate event notification rule, if you didn't enable the rule when you first created it, you must enable the rule to receive notifications.

 You can enable notification rules at the account, project, or org scope.
-In this example, we'll enable a notification rule in the account scope.

 To enable a delegate event notification rule, do the following.

-1. Sign in to Harness.
-2. Select your account.
-3. Select **Account Settings**, then select **Account Resources**.
-The Account Resources page opens.
+1. In Harness, go to **Account Settings**, **Organization Settings**, or **Project Settings**, depending on the [scope](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/#permissions-hierarchy-scopes) at which you want to enable notification rules.
-4. Under **General**, select **Notifications Management**.
+2. Under **General**, select **Notifications Management**.
 The Notification Management page opens to the **Rules** tab by default.
-5. Under **Status**, for the rule that you want to enable, toggle the option to the on setting.
+3. Under **Status**, for the rule that you want to enable, toggle the option to the on setting.
 Harness returns a message that the rule was successfully enabled.

-### Enable a delegate event notification rule
+### Disable a delegate event notification rule

 You might need to temporarily disable notification rules you've set.

 You can disable notification rules at the account, project, or org scope.
-In this example, we'll disable a notification rule in the account scope.

 To disable a delegate event notification rule, do the following.

-1. Sign in to Harness.
-2. Select your account.
-3. Select **Account Settings**, then select **Account Resources**.
-The Account Resources page opens.
+1. In Harness, go to **Account Settings**, **Organization Settings**, or **Project Settings**, depending on the [scope](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/#permissions-hierarchy-scopes) at which you want to disable a delegate event notification rule.
-4. Under **General**, select **Notifications Management**.
+2. Under **General**, select **Notifications Management**.
 The Notification Management page opens to the **Rules** tab by default.
-5. Under **Status**, for the rule that you want to disable, toggle the option to the off setting.
+3. Under **Status**, for the rule that you want to disable, toggle the option to the off setting.
 Harness returns a message that the rule was successfully disabled.

 ### Edit a delegate event notification

 You can use notifications management to edit notifications for delegate events from the account, project, or org scope.
-In this example, we'll edit a delegate event notification in the account scope.

 To manage delegate event notifications, do the following:

-1. Sign in to Harness.
-2. Select your account.
-3. Select **Account Settings**, then select **Account Resources**.
-The Account Resources page opens.
+1. In Harness, go to **Account Settings**, **Organization Settings**, or **Project Settings**, depending on the [scope](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/#permissions-hierarchy-scopes) at which you want to edit notifications.
-4. Under **General**, select **Notifications Management**.
+2. Under **General**, select **Notifications Management**.
 The Notification Management page opens to the **Rules** tab by default.
-5. Select **More Options** (&vellip;) corresponding to the notification you want to update, and then select **Edit**.
+3. Select **More Options** (&vellip;) corresponding to the notification you want to update, and then select **Edit**.
 The **Edit Notification Setup** wizard opens.
-6. Edit your notification information on the necessary screen, selecting **Continue** to step through the wizard until you reach the **Set Channels** screen, then select **Submit** to save your changes.
+4. Edit your notification information on the necessary screen, selecting **Continue** to step through the wizard until you reach the **Set Channels** screen, then select **Submit** to save your changes.

 ### Delete a delegate event notification

 You delete notifications for delegate events from the account, project, or org scope.
-In this example, we'll delete a delegate event notification in the account scope.

 To delete a delegate event notification, do the following:

-1. Sign in to Harness.
-2. Select your account.
-3. Select **Account Settings**, then select **Account Resources**.
-The Account Resources page opens.
+1. In Harness, go to **Account Settings**, **Organization Settings**, or **Project Settings**, depending on the [scope](https://developer.harness.io/docs/platform/role-based-access-control/rbac-in-harness/#permissions-hierarchy-scopes) at which you want to delete an event notification.
-4. Under **General**, select **Notifications Management**.
+2. Under **General**, select **Notifications Management**.
 The Notification Management page opens to the **Rules** tab by default.
-5. Select **More Options** (&vellip;) corresponding to the notification you want to delete, and then select **Delete**.
+3. Select **More Options** (&vellip;) corresponding to the notification you want to delete, and then select **Delete**.
 A confirmation dialog opens.
-6. Select **Delete**.
+4. Select **Delete**.

 ## Manage event notification channels